phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/error.md

-* __PhoneGap version not supported:__ Compilation fails if you specify in your `config.xml` file a higher `phonegap-version` number than the PhoneGap Build service currently supports.
+* __PhoneGap version not supported:__ Compilation fails if you specify in your `config.xml` file a higher `phonegap-version` number than the PhoneGap&nbsp;Build service currently supports.
   <!-- XREF: config.xml -->

 * __Invalid File/Directory name:__ Mobile filesystems often reject